neo-project/docs/docs/en-us/develop/network/testnet.md

 > [!Note]
 >
-> Neo3 clients can only connect to test net for the moment as the Neo3 main net has not been launched yet.
+> Neo N3 clients can only connect to test net for the moment as the Neo N3 main net has not been launched yet.

 ## Test net features